MSREnable/HandsFreeSoundJam/src/dsp/trinity/README.md

 Voices are grouped together to form a single instrument.
 Instruments allow for multiple instances of Trinity to be played at once.
 Each instrument can be programmed to have their own sound.
-For instance, the default EyeJam demo uses two separate Trinity intruments for the bass and melody instruments.
+For instance, the default MSHFSJ demo uses two separate Trinity intruments for the bass and melody instruments.